Rishthegreat/Notes/School/Roaring 20s.md

 		- By 1900, it was 1 in 5
 - There was a birth of celebrity culture
 	- Movies, sports, radio
+		- Radio and movies become a big business
+		- As people have more money, they get more leisure
 	- America becomes more connected with this culture and the technology
 	- Charles Lindbergh became the most famous man in the US during this time beccause he flew across the Atlantic to Paris
 - Planes were new technology and were mostly used for mail and military